sagrawa4/My-To-Do-Application/README.md

 - Add it to your Router
 -Use Switch to move to different components
 - Dont forget to import swirch from 'react-router-dom'

+# FrameWork used to make HTTP calls is Axios
+- helps in making async calls.